isomorfeus/isomorfeus-react/ruby/docs/events.md

 ### Events
 Event names are underscored in ruby: `onClick` becomes `on_click`.
 The conversion for React is done automatically.

-Event handlers must be declared using the `event_handler` DSL.
-This is to make sure, that they are not recreated during render and can be properly compared by reference by shouldComponentUpdate().
-Use the DSL like so:
+Event can be simple methods, but must be referenced when passed as pros by `method_ref`.
+This is to make sure, that they are passed by reference during render to react to prevent unnecessary renders.
+Example:
 ```ruby
 class MyComponent < React::Component::Base
   def handle_click(event)